Distributionally Robust Gaussian Process Regression and Bayesian Inverse Problems: Problem Statement

-where the convergence of the above infinite sum occurs in $C(\mathcal{D})$, and thus also in $L^2(\mathcal{D})$, almost surely.
-We impose a full-rank assumption on the prior $b^0$ in the following sense. \begin{assumption}[Full rank] The closure of the RKHS generated by $b^0$ for the norm $\|\cdot\|_{C(\mathcal{D})}$ is equal to $C(\mathcal{D})$.
-Equivalently, $\kappa_n\neq0$ for all $n\geq1$. \end{assumption} Assumption~\ref{assmp:fullrank} implies that the support of $b^0$ is not contained in a proper subspace of $C(\mathcal{D})$.
-This assumption is necessary to ensure that the worst-case distribution is unique in the proof of Theorems~\ref{thm:swap} and~\ref{thm:existnash} below.
+\nomenclature{$\kappa_n$}{eigen-values in Karhunen Loeve expansion}{nomencl:kappan}where the convergence of the above infinite sum occurs in $C(\mathcal{D})$, and thus also in $L^2(\mathcal{D})$, almost surely.
+We impose a full-rank assumption on the prior $b^0$ in the following sense, which is necessary to ensure that the worst-case distribution is unique in the proof of Theorems~\ref{thm:swap} and~\ref{thm:existnash} below. \begin{assumption}[Full rank] We assume that $\kappa_n\neq0$ for all $n\geq1$. \end{assumption}

-As an example, a general class of Gaussian smoothness priors can be constructed via the Laplace operator on $\mathcal{D}$.
-Specifically, we will use the following class of Mat\'ern processes in Sections~\ref{sec:examples} and~\ref{sec:numerics}, which provides natural prior distributions for $\alpha$-regular functions vanishing at the boundary $\partial \mathcal D$. \begin{example}[Mat\'ern prior~{\cite[Equation~(2)]{ref:lindgren2011explicit}}] Suppose $\mathcal{D}$ has a smooth boundary.
-The prior with a Mat\'ern covariance function with parameters $\kappa\geq0$ and $\alpha>\frac{d}{2}$ controlling the smoothness can be expressed as
+A general class of Gaussian smoothness priors can be constructed via the Laplace operator on $\mathcal{D}$.
+Specifically, we will use the following class of Mat\'ern processes in Sections~\ref{sec:examples} and~\ref{sec:numerics}, which provides natural prior distributions for $\alpha$-regular functions vanishing at the boundary $\partial \mathcal D$\footnote{\review{$\alpha$-regular functions refer to functions that are H\"{o}lder (and Sobolev)-continuous of order $\alpha-d/2-q$ for any $q>0$}.}. \begin{example}[Mat\'ern prior~{\cite[Equation~(2)]{ref:lindgren2011explicit}}] Suppose $\mathcal{D}$ has a smooth boundary.
+The prior with a Mat\'ern covariance function with parameters $\kappa\geq0$ and $\alpha>\frac{d}{2}$ \nomenclature{$\alpha$}{smoothness parameter in Example~\ref{ex:matern}}{nomencl:matalpha} controlling the smoothness can be expressed as